RileCraft/DiscordBot-Template/README.md

 * Default: `None`
 * Only the provided user IDs will be able to run the command.

-`onlyRoles: ["Role ID", "Role ID" . . .]`
+`requiredRoles: ["Role ID", "Role ID" . . .]`
 * Default: `None`
+* Users will need to have all these role to be able to run the command.

+`requiredAnyRole: ["Role ID", "Role ID" . . .]`
+* Default: `None`
-* Only the users with one of the provided roles will be able to run the command.
+* Users will need to have any one of these roles to be able to run the command.

 `onlyChannels: ["Channel ID", "Channel ID" . . .]`
 * Default: `None`